The Unique Device Identification (UDI) is a system used to mark and identify medical devices produced and distributed within the healthcare sector.

 - Item Expiration Date

 The primary method for identifying medical devices is with UDI labels.
 These labels typically feature a digitally printed design on a vinyl or polyester material.

 Digital printing means that the label can include any type of custom design.
 Logos, various colors, and barcodes can all be added to the design.

 Keep in mind that this is a topical ink.
-Surface level printing can be vibrant, but is susceptible to wear and tear.
-The ink will eventually fade and wear after exposed to use.
+Surface-level printing can be vibrant but is susceptible to wear and tear.
+The ink will eventually fade and wear after being exposed to use.

 In addition, UDI labels are produced with a highly strong adhesive backing.
 This allows for simple and easy attachment to tools, instruments, and other devices.

 While the main substrate used for medical devices is typically vinyl or polyester, some applications call for metal materials as well.

 This may be due to the necessity for a more long-lasting situation, such as marking a machine that will see prolonged use, instead of a single-use disposable medical instrument.